Matty-El/trail-running-uk/README.md

 ### Functionality Testing

-Each user story has been has been tested based on the acceptance criteria defined in the attached test plan below.
+Each user story has been tested based on the acceptance criteria defined in the attached test plan below.
 The user stories have been written from the perspective of the website owner and the website user.

 [User Acceptance Testing](https://matty-el.github.io/trail-running-uk/testing-files/trail-running-uk-user-acceptance-criteria-testing.pdf).